unlock-protocol/unlock/unlock-protocol.com/blog/swap-and-call.md

 We need to make this easy for users.

-If someone is holding ETH, don’t tell them to find an exchange to buy DAI first… not if we can do it for them.
-Similarly if they are holding SAI or USDC but the content creator asked for DAI… it should just work.
+If someone is holding ETH, don’t tell them to find an exchange to buy DAI first - not if we can do it for them.
+Similarly if they are holding SAI or USDC but the content creator asked for DAI - it should just work.

 Composability on Ethereum has been a recent topic of discussion in the industry.
 A great example popping up are DEX aggregators - these can connect to several exchanges to ensure traders always get the most for their money.
 It got us thinking...